tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * A string that consists of octet 32 (0x20) repeated 64 times
 * The context string "Exported Authenticator" (which is not NULL-terminated)
-* A single 0 byte which serves as the separator
+* A single 0 octet which serves as the separator
 * The hashed authenticator transcript

 The authenticator transcript is the hash of the concatenated Handshake Context,